Connect with others who understand.

 • Blood on your toilet paper

-• Sudden changes in your bowel habit
+• Sudden changes in your bowel habits

-Treating Opioid Induced Constipation
+Treating Opioid-Induced Constipation

 Opioid Use Disorder Treatment